daneroo/plex-audiobook/podcastify/README.md

 ## TODO

+- Dockerize and get user auth from ENV/.gitignored file
 - decide if/where to deploy
-- rss feed and audifiles on different domains (tailscale?)
+- rss feed and audio files on different domains (tailscale?)

 ## Usage